flexudy/natural-language-logic/README.md

 1. I extracted and curated a fragment of [Conceptnet](https://conceptnet.io/)
 2. In particular, only the IsA relation was used.
-3. Note that one thing can belong to multiple concepts (which is pretty cool if you think about [Fuzzy Description Logics](https://lat.inf.tu-dresden.de/~stefborg/Talks/QuantLAWorkshop2013.pdf)).
+3. Note that one term can belong to multiple concepts (which is pretty cool if you think about [Fuzzy Description Logics](https://lat.inf.tu-dresden.de/~stefborg/Talks/QuantLAWorkshop2013.pdf)).
 Multiple inheritances however mean some terms belong to so many concepts.
 Hence, I decided to randomly throw away some due to the **maximum length limitation**.

 ### Setup